beave/sagan/doc/source/sagan-json.rst

 Different method of JSON input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sagan can interpret JSON from two locations.
-From the named pipe (FIFO) input or from a "syslog message".
+From the named pipe (FIFO) or from a "syslog message".

-The first methods general options is that Sagan reads incoming JSON data from a named pipe (FIFO).
+The first methods is that Sagan reads incoming JSON data from a named pipe (FIFO).
-Traditionally, this data is in a pipe delimited format.
-Pipe delimitation greatly limits the
+Traditionally, this data is in a "pipe" (|) delimited format.
+The "pipe" delimitation greatly limits the
 types of data Sagan can process.
 As of Sagan 2.0.0,  Sagan can read JSON data via the named pipe.
 Most modern day syslog engines (Rsyslog, Syslog-NX, NXlog, etc) support JSON output.
 See
 sections
 `4.2. rsyslog - JSON mode <https://https://sagan.readthedocs.io/en/latest/configuration.html#rsyslog-json-modeg`>_ or `4.4. syslog-ng - JSON mode <https://sagan.readthedocs.io/en/latest/configuration.html#syslog-ng-json-mode>`_
 for more information about configuration of various log daemons.

-Keep in mind,  traditional syslog daemons are no longer the only sources Sagan can collect this
+With this in mind,  this means that Sagan can collect data from non-syslog sources.
-type of data from.
 For example, the IDS engine Suricata (https://suricata-ids.org) produces
 a lot of JSON data.
 Various security tool APIs like Cisco Umbrella, AWS Cloudtrail, CrowdStrike Falcon
 Cloud, etc. also generate a lot of JSON output.
 These all become possible "sources" for Sagan
 data processing.

 The second method of JSON data collection is via the syslog "message" field.
 Some syslog "forwarders"
-use this method to send SIEM data.
+use this method to send SIEMs data.
 The idea is that the data is transferred via the traditional
 syslog transport but the message contains the JSON data.
 Sagan can interpret that data for
 alerting purposes.